-This document is based on the following resources:
+This document is based on resources from the Université de Rennes 1 and Western Kentucky University.

 This is a first attempt to summarize the most important aspects of writing a scientific paper in the field of computer graphics.
 Papers in other fields are usually similar but differ in detail (see links above).
 If you have any suggestions for improvements, something is unclear or could be formulated in a better way, or have general remarks please report them to the maintainer of this page (see bottom).